portlandcodeschool/afe/_posts/lessons/2015-03-15-AFELessonPlan1.md

 #Objectives:

-##By the end of this lessons, students will be able to:
+By the end of this week, students will be able to:

 *	Locate instructional materials and have access to the Slack channel
 * Describe the benefits of task automation